 How Izesan! uses African folklore to engage students

 By listening to these stories, users will feel connected to the language they are learning in a new and significant way.
-Languages offer unique insight into culture by hinting at what is important to them, how they think about the world, and how they communicate with others.
+Languages offer unique insight into the culture by hinting at what is important to them, how they think about the world, and how they communicate with others.

 Further Izesan!
 Developments